united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 2. Get all parentUID's from the `productInheritanceTable` for each of the selected UID's.
 3. Get the AID's for the parentUID's from the `uniqueProductTable`.
 4. Get all key, value pairs from the `productTagTable` and `productTagStringTable` for the in step 1 selected UID's.
-5. Return all parent AID's, the child UID and AID, all the productTag and all the productTagString values.
+5. Return all parent AID's, the child UID and AID, all the productTag and all the productTagString values and timestamps.

 ### SQL Database to connect to Tableau server